lydiaPenglish/STRIPS2veg/data-raw/quadrat/readMe.txt

 Sites that were added for 2019 are only found in the 2019 folder.

 Since no new strips were added in sites (only taken away) in 2019, the only sites in the 2019 strips folder are the completely new sites that were added.
 Even if strips weren't visited in 2019, the area & perimeter still exist in the 2018 folder.

+2:26 PM 9/12/2019

+Wat quadrat locations were added after staking in the field.

+8 quadrats locations were changed at MCN - those were updated in mcn_quadrats file in the 2019 folder

+One quadrat location at SLO and POW needed to be taken again - the new locations replaced the old in their respective files in the 2018 folder.
+Original mapped locations can be found in the dropbox folder on Lydia's computer.